FaharasNET

 Tokenized Batches Verify Origin Authenticity

 Counterfeit products cost the world over $500 billion each year.
-Blockchain helps by making products’ origins clear.
+Blockchain helps by making the’ origins of products clear.

-Here’s how it works: makers create digital tokens for each product batch.
-These tokens have info like where it was made and when.
+Here’s how it works: Makers create digital tokens for each product batch.
+These tokens have information like where and when they were made.
 They link to the real product through QR codes or NFC tags.

 I helped a client with organic foods use this system.
 Customers could scan a package and see its whole journey.
 This made people trust the brand more and pay more for it.